johnasp/bui-Inline-SVG/README.md

 TIP - I type `cd` in terminal, locate the folder in Finder and drag and drop this folder into terminal.
 This adds the full path to the folder so you dont need to type it all in. ![Change directory in terminal helper](img/cd.gif "Change directory in terminal helper instructions")
 5. Copy & paste this code to clone the build files onto your computer:
 `git clone https://github.com/johnasp/bui-Inline-SVG.git`
+6. Navigate into this new new sub-folder by typing `cd bui-inline-svg`
+7. Install build dependencies `npm install --save-dev`

 ## Build the icons

-1. After you complete step 5 in the instructions above, you will see a new sub-folder callled 'bui-inline-SVG'.
-Navigate into this folder by typing `cd bui-inline-svg`
-2. Run the icon build process by typing `grunt`
+1. Run the icon build process by typing `grunt`

 > The process should now run and create a sub-folder called 'build'.
 This will contain the definitions SVG file for both the primary and secondary icon sets.
 It will also contain a folder called 'png' which contains the PNG fallback files at 16x16 and 32x32 resolutions.
 (This can be changed as needed by modifying gruntfile.js accordingly)